-The heating, ventilation, air conditioning and refrigeration associate of applied science degree prepares the individual for a technical service career in residential or light commercial/industrial environmental systems.
+The Heating, Ventilation, Air Conditioning and Refrigeration (HVAC&R) Associate of Applied Science degree prepares the individual for a technical service career in residential or light commercial/industrial environmental systems.
 The student will study the mechanical and electrical/electronic systems involved in contemporary environmental controls.
 The academic requirements of the program provide a foundation for continued studies should the student decide to pursue his or her education or training.

 The general education core will transfer to a variety of colleges and universities.
 Contact a counselor or faculty member at any of the colleges for specific information and to obtain the recommended sequencing of courses.

 Tuition rates are based on residency.
 Get an estimate of your costs by using the Tuition & Fees chart.
 If you need assistance paying for college, financial aid is available in the form of book advances, grants, scholarships, loans, and more.